ics-software-engineering/meteor-application-template/README.md

-accounts-password              1.3.0  Password support for accounts accounts-ui                    1.1.9  Simple templates to add login widgets to an app aldeed:autoform                5.8.1  Easily create forms with automatic insert and update. aldeed:collection2             2.10.0  Automatic validation of insert and update operations on the client and server. arillo:flow-router-helpers     0.5.2  Template helpers for flow-router autopublish                    1.0.7  (For prototyping only) Publish the entire database to all clients check                          1.2.3  Check whether a value matches a pattern
+accounts-password              1.3.0  Password support for accounts accounts-ui                    1.1.9  Simple templates to add login widgets to an app aldeed:autoform                5.8.1  Easily create forms with automatic insert and update. aldeed:collection2             2.10.0  Automatic validation of insert/update operations on client and server. arillo:flow-router-helpers     0.5.2  Template helpers for flow-router autopublish                    1.0.7  (For prototyping only) Publish the entire database to all clients check                          1.2.3  Check whether a value matches a pattern